 Psst!
 Guess what?
 Madhava has a pretty awesome Healthier Holidays with Madhava Giveaway happening on their Facebook page right now.
 Madhava wants to help you celebrate healthier holidays so we are giving away a #MadSweetHolidays gift pack!
 Just pop over to enter to win.

-- 2 tbsp Madhava Organic Better Baking Blend (Coconut/Cane Sugar Blend)
+- 2 tbsp sugar or Madhava Organic Better Baking Blend, (Coconut/Cane Sugar Blend)

 - 1 cup mini chocolate chips